-We talk a lot about the services Assurance offers—pregnancy tests, ultrasounds, safe and confidential options counseling, etc. One thing we offer which we don’t always immediately highlight is the gift of time.
+We talk a lot about the services Assurance offers—pregnancy tests, ultrasounds, safe and confidential options, counseling, etc. One thing we offer that we don’t always immediately highlight is the gift of time.

 Time to actually pause and think about the next step to be taken.

 Abortion clinics capitalize on the rushed panic women often feel when they face an unplanned pregnancy, but time and time again, we hear from women, “If I had just taken the time to process…I might not have aborted” or “I called and scheduled an abortion and had it done before I even realized what I’d done.”

 Recently, we served a client who had taken a pregnancy test at 8:30 am, called a national hotline looking for an abortion by 9:00 am, and by 10:30 am was sitting in our office asking for information about her abortion options.
 The news of her pregnancy was SO fresh that morning that she was having a hard time processing any of the information we discussed, but what she did know was

 that she was scared and couldn’t fathom how they could add another baby to their household.
 The client had lost her job right before giving birth earlier this year, and by the time she’d recovered from delivery, the COVID pandemic had hit, and job prospects were few.